No Code: Packaging and title

 The album package consists of 156 Polaroid photos that unfold into a 2×2 square.
 The Polaroid photos are seemingly random.
 One of the photos featured on the front cover is the eyeball of Dennis Rodman, former Chicago Bulls player and friend of the band,Rolph, Amy.
 What album covers say about Seattle.
 Seattle Post-Intelligencer (July 4, 2011).
 Retrieved on May 24, 2012 while another photo is of Vedder's foot after he had been stung by a stingray.
 The pictures, when viewed from afar, blend to form the No Code triangle/eyeball logo that is the theme throughout the album.
 Later pressings of the CD featured a 1x4 format packaging, losing the hidden message effect.
 The CD and vinyl came with lyrics printed on the back of replica Polaroids.
-Only nine Polaroids came in a set, leaving one to have to obtain another set to accumulate all thirteen songs.
+Only nine Polaroids came in a set, (with a catalog number Suffix of 'C' 'O' 'D' or 'E')leaving one to have to obtain another set to accumulate all thirteen songs.

 When discussing the album's title, Vedder said "it's called No Code because it's full of code.
 It's misinformation."
 In medical terminology, a "no code" order is a medical order to withhold CPR on a patient.
 It is also known as a "do not resuscitate" order.
 In another interview, Vedder said that "if the record is a complete failure you've kind of owned up to it in a subliminal way.
 No Code was the same thing.
 For me, No Code meant 'Do Not Resuscitate'."